trussworks/Engineering-Playbook/developing/vcs/master-to-main.md

 alias git_init='git init && git checkout -b main'
 ```

+Don't forget to source your changes to your shell.
+For bash you can run: `source ~/.bash_profile`.

 Which gives you the ability to run either `git main` or `git_init` to start a new repo with `main` as the default
 branch.